 One of our larger collection of photographs was donated by the Northern Alberta Pioneer and Oldtimers’ Association (MS-56) and we have several collections from individual photographers, most notably longtime Edmonton photographer, Hubert Hollingworth.

 The City of Edmonton Archives houses records created by the City of Edmonton, as well as some of its agencies, boards, and commissions.
-These records contain material that is protected in alignment with the Freedom of Information and Protection of Privacy (FOIP) Act, and some material may be restricted in alignment with this Act.
+These records contain material that is protected in alignment with the Protection of Privacy Act (POPA), and some material may be restricted in alignment with this Act.
+Access to these records is guided in alignment with the Access to Information (ATIA) Act.